Orthodox Church of Ukraine: Romanian Orthodox Church

+Bishop Feohnost Bodoreak of Chernivtsi also criticized the idea: "I doubt that the Romanian Orthodox Church would want to violate church canons and create its own church in another country.
+They are not Russians."

+Subsequently, several priests stated to Radio Free Europe, under the condition of anonymity, that they had been threatened with forced conscription into the Ukrainian Armed Forces if they continued their efforts to affiliate with the Romanian Patriarchate.

 Polish Orthodox Church

 On 2 April 2019, the assembly of bishops of the Polish Orthodox Church released a communiqué.
 In it, it reiterated its stance taken 9 May and 15 November 2018.
 The communiqué says "that the Polish Autocephalous Orthodox Church was and is in favour of granting full independence – autocephaly – to the Orthodox Church in Ukraine", and that autocephaly should be given "according to the dogmatic and canonical norms of the whole Church, and not of a group of schismatics.
 Those who left the Church and have been deprived of their priestly ordination, cannot represent a healthy ecclesial body.
 It is an uncanonical act, violating the Eucharistic and inter-Orthodox unity."
 The decision of the Assembly on the OCU was reaffirmed on 26 October 2021.
 On 9–11 December 2024, the Primate Epiphanius and representatives of the OCU participated in the European Consultation on a just peace in Ukraine in Warsaw; on 2 February 2025, the OCU Synod expressed "deep regret" over the fact that the leaders of the Polish Orthodox Church did not attend this peace conference.